-Unions to Appeal California Decision Concluding Tenure Hurts Poor Kids
+Unions to Appeal California Court Decision Against Teacher Tenure

-The California Teachers Association has announced plans to appeal a June 10 court decision concluding teachers union rules send the worst teachers to the neediest students.
+The California Teachers Association has announced plans to appeal a June 10 court decision that struck down teacher tenure statutes and concluded teachers union rules send the worst teachers to the neediest students.

 Nine students, backed by the nonprofit Students Matter, brought the suit against the state.
 California’s teachers unions intervened and were a party in the case.
 Judge Rolf M. Treu ruled in favor of the students.
 He found all the challenged statutes unconstitutional.